Last Updated on March 28, 2021 by Grow with Bovees

 The Yard Butler Tiller is in a league of its own, owing to the superior performance it provides when turning compost piles.
 It stands 38-inches tall and is also fitted with a step plate, so you can plunge the tool deeper into the heap.

-Apart from aerating compost, the Yard Butler aerator can also be used for preparing vegetable bed gardens, and to promote the free flow of water.
+Apart from compost aeration, the Yard Butler aerator can also be used for preparing vegetable bed gardens, and to promote the free flow of water.
 It is backed by a 30-day satisfaction guarantee, so you can rest assured you’re buying the right tool for your needs.

 - 38” tall